Are you anxious about bringing your baby home from the hospital? Are you worried whether you’ll be able to keep your baby safe in your own home?

 There are many dangers lurking around the inside and outside of your house.
 From drowning to guns to plants, here is a checklist to help you avoid some of them.

-Guard your pool: It takes only seconds for an unsupervised child to drown.
-Make sure your child doesn’t become a statistic by using pool covers and teaching them from a young age that they can’t go around the pool unless you’re with them.
+- Guard your pool: It takes only seconds for an unsupervised child to drown.
+Make sure your child doesn’t become a statistic by using pool covers and putting up a pool fence it teaches them from a young age that they can’t go around the pool unless you’re with them.

 The Peace of Mind Is Worth It